menu

 Demographics

-The percentage of people in Higginsville who are college-educated is somewhat higher than the average US community of 21.84%: 27.32% of adults in Higginsville have at least a bachelor's degree.
+The overall education level of Higginsville citizens is substantially higher than the typical US community, as 29.92% of adults in Higginsville have at least a bachelor's degree, and the average American community has 21.84%.

 Higginsville is a somewhat ethnically-diverse city.
 The people who call Higginsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Higginsville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Higginsville include German, Irish, English, French, and Scots-Irish.
+Important ancestries of people in Higginsville include German, Irish, English, Scottish, and French.

 The most common language spoken in Higginsville is English.
 Other important languages spoken here include Italian and Spanish.